|An early painting by John

 These are the far left and far right end, only, of a much larger engraving of the Cincinnati

-river front in 1900 by famous counterfeiter Charles Ulrich.
+river front in 1900 by famous counterfeiter and engraver Charles Ulrich.
 Read more about it, at this site.

 Bavarian Brewery and the neighborhood.
 That's South Main Street running left to upper right; Dixie Highway at the bottom.